combindma/dash-ui/README.md

 ```

 #### 3. Add the Tailwind directives to your CSS
-Add the @tailwind directives for each of Tailwind’s layers to your ./resources/css/tailwind.css file.
+Import the css files and add the @tailwind directives for each of Tailwind’s layers to your ./resources/css/tailwind.css file.
 ```css
 @import '../../node_modules/system-font-css/system-font.css';
 @import '../../vender/combindma/dash-ui/resources/css/dash-ui.css';